No Big Startup Idea? No Problem. Here's How to Buy a Business. - NewsBreak

 No Big Startup Idea?
 No Problem.
 Here's How to Buy a Business.

+Opinions expressed by Entrepreneur contributors are their own.
 Not every entrepreneur needs inspiration; entrepreneurship through acquisition might be where you shine.
 When you think of an entrepreneur, you probably imagine some visionary with a grand new idea.
 The archetypal entrepreneur builds a plan centered around that idea and then bootstraps the business to great heights.
 We’ve seen this play out again and again — but not all of us have billion-dollar ideas.
-Does that mean we’re not entrepreneurs?www.westport-news.com
+Does that mean we’re not entrepreneurs?www.entrepreneur.com

 Comments / 0